OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/tests/Tests_at_course_level.md

 ![Test Tab Graders](assets/Test_Tab_Korrektoren.png){ class="shadow" }

+!!! info

-If the option "Manual by external graders" is not available, no external correctors were configured in the learning resource Test.
+    If the option "Manual by external graders" is not available, no [external correctors](Test_settings.md) were configured in the learning resource Test.

 **Release assessment** : Set here whether the results are released by default or not.